Fme-Addons/Magento-Follow-Up-Emails-Extension/README.md

-Magento-Follow-Up-Emails-Extension
+Detail
 ==================================

-Follow Up Emails Magento extension allows store owners to create an advance email marketing system in online store to send automatic emails to customers on special events like Christmas, Birthday etc
+Follow Up Emails is magento extension developed by FmeAddons.
+It allows store owners to effectively run their email marketing campaign in Magento based store.
+It allows sending both transactional and promotional emails like on new order completion, cart abandonment, birthday, Christmas, holiday etc. The store manager can attach discount coupon with the email to trigger more sales.
+They can create multiple email templates to cover different requirements however only one template can be set active at a time.
+From back office store manager can control the frequency of emails.

+For More Details - <a href="http://www.fmeaddons.com/magento/follow-up-emails-extension.html">Magento Follow Up Email</a>